RugwiroJohnson/A_Frame_Hydroponics/README.md

 ## Project Overview

-A scalable, automated **A-Frame Hydroponic System** engineered for agricultural research.
+A scalable, automated **A-Frame Hydroponic System** engineered for scale production and experimentation.
 This system utilizes a **dual-MCU architecture** to independently control two separate growth channels, enabling comparative testing of irrigation schedules and piping designs.

 ---